kesineblett/http-server/README.md

 descriptors rather than just one.
 The child processes are handled as quickly as possible given the specifications for the assignment.
 Our first implementation made the server socket nonblocking so that we could essentially infinitely loop between calling accept and waitpid.
-However, TA Chaiwen Chou indicated in the listserv that having a nonblocking server socket was not the right implementation.
+However, having a nonblocking server socket was not the right implementation.
 Therefore, all zombie children are cleaned up after another request is accepted, as the program blocks on accept.
 This is done by calling waitpid in a nonblocking fashion on all of its children (by passing a pid of -1